Mortara case: Two narratives

-Edgardo was visited by his father several times under the supervision of the rector of the Catechumens, Enrico Sarra, from mid-August to mid-September 1858.
-The wildly divergent accounts of what happened during these encounters grew into two rival narratives of the entire case.
-Momolo's version of events, favoured by the Jewish community and other backers, was that a family had been destroyed by the government's religious fanaticism, that helpless Edgardo had spent the journey to Rome crying for his parents, and that the boy wanted nothing more than to return home.
-The narrative favoured by the Church and its supporters, and propagated in the Catholic press throughout Europe, was one of divinely ordained, soul-stirring redemption, and a child endowed with spiritual strength far beyond his years – the neophyte Edgardo had faced a life of error followed by eternal damnation but now stood to share in Christian salvation, and was distraught that his parents would not convert with him.
+From mid-August to mid-September 1858, Edgardo was visited by his father several times, under the supervision of the rector of the Catechumens, Enrico Sarra.
+The wildly divergent accounts of what happened during those encounters grew into two rival narratives of the entire case.
+Momolo's version of events, favoured by the Jewish community and other backers, was that a family had been destroyed by the papal government's religious fanaticism, that helpless Edgardo had spent the journey to Rome crying for his parents, and that the boy wanted nothing more than to return home.
+The narrative favoured by the Church and its supporters, and propagated in the Catholic press throughout Europe, was one of divinely ordained, soul-stirring redemption, and a child endowed with spiritual strength far beyond his years.
+Whereas the neophyte Edgardo had faced a life of error, followed by eternal damnation, he now stood to share in Christian salvation, and was distraught that his parents would not convert with him.

 The central theme in almost all renditions of the narrative favouring the Mortara family was that of Marianna Mortara's health.
-From July 1858 onwards it was reported across Europe that as a result of her grief, Edgardo's mother had practically if not actually gone insane, and might even die.
+From July 1858 onwards, it was reported across Europe that, as a result of her grief, Edgardo's mother had practically, if not actually, gone insane, and might even die.
 The powerful image of the heartbroken mother was stressed heavily in the family's appeals both to the public and to Edgardo himself.
 Momolo and the secretary of Rome's Jewish community, Sabatino Scazzocchio, told Edgardo that his mother's life was at risk if he did not come back soon.
 When Marianna wrote to her son in August, Scazzocchio refused to deliver the letter on the grounds that, being relatively calm and reassuring in tone, it might work against the impression they were trying to give him that she was no longer herself and that only his return could save her.
-One correspondent reported in January 1859: "The father shows a great deal of courage, but the mother is having a hard time carrying on. ...
+In January 1859, one correspondent reported: "The father shows a great deal of courage, but the mother is having a hard time carrying on. ...
 If the Holy Father had seen this woman as I saw her, he would not have the courage to keep her son another moment."